 Emotion regulation and climate change

 People feel a range of emotions about climate change, yet there seems to be a mismatch between the scale of the problem and the intensity of our collective responses.
-Most of my current work focuses on how people regulate emotional responses to climate change information, the mechanisms involved, and whether regulation — including cognitive reappraisal and mindful acceptance — leads to different outcomes.
+Most of my current work focuses on how people regulate emotional responses to potential climate change information, the mechanisms involved, and whether regulation — including cognitive reappraisal and mindful acceptance — leads to different outcomes.
 I study these questions using psychophysiological measurement, self-report, and behavioral paradigms with adult populations.

 Earlier and collaborative work